Table of Contents

 CPA Task-Based Simulations are scenario-based questions on the CPA Exam.
-Each one will introduce a situation; provide data in the form of charts, memos, and emails; and require you to answer a series of questions.
+They are a large part of what makes the CPA Exam so difficult.
+Each one will introduce a situation, provide data in the form of charts, memos, and emails, and require you to answer a series of questions.
 They make up 50% of your total CPA Exam score.

-NOTE: In BEC, the 50% is made up of 35% Task-Based Simulation and 15% Written Communication.
-We treat Written Communications as a type of Simulation on this page.
+NOTE: In place of Research Task-Based Simulations, 15% of the BEC section is made up of Written Communications which we explain on this page too.
 While the AICPA usually considers these separate from other Simulations, they share more similarities than differences.

 Task-Based Simulations are a very important part of the CPA Exam.

-Currently, three of the five testlets on the CPA Exam are made up of Simulations.
-Depending on which section you’re taking, you will have between 7-8 Simulations on each section of the CPA Exam.
-In total, you will have 31 Task-Based Simulations on the CPA Exam, and they will make up half of your overall grade.
+Currently, three of the five testlets on the CPA Exam are made up of Simulations (two for BEC).
+Depending on which section you’re taking, you will have 4 or 8 Simulations on each section of the CPA Exam.
+In total, you will have 28 Task-Based Simulations and 3 Written Communications on the CPA Exam, and they will make up half of your overall grade.

 In the past several years, the AICPA has continually improved the Simulation section of the CPA Exam, adding exhibits, redesigning the interface, and changing their sample exams to include harder Simulations.
 With all of the CPA Exam changes, it is clear that Simulations are not going away.
-Rather, they play an increasingly important role in assessing your abilities on the CPA Exam.
+Rather, they play an increasingly important role in assessing your abilities as a CPA.

 The best way to prepare for Task-Based Simulations is to practice answering them.
 The best CPA review courses include many different Simulations and should not overly focus on any one type of Simulation.
 This means that having access to a robust bank of Simulations is key.